228cmc/Portafolio/README.md

 ### **Python: Job Scraper**
 **Main Idea:**
-A project to scrape job postings from multiple websites and dynamically display them through a Flask web application.
+A project to scrape job postings using Selenium from  the university website and dynamically display them through a Flask web application, or csv storage.

 **Technologies Used:**
-Python, Flask, Jinja2
+Python, Flask, Selenium.